St. Catherine of Alexandria Church, Budapest: Early history

 The southern part of the Lower Town between Castle Hill and Gellért Hill was devastated by the Siege of Buda in 1686.
 The area had few inhabitants until November 1690 when a group of South Slavic refugees were resettled there by the Cameral Administration.
 The majority of the new arrivals were Orthodox Serbs who built their own quarter on the banks of the Ördög-árok stream.
 Their chapel later became the Cathedral of the Holy Trinity.
-The Roman Catholics settled on the southern slopes of Castle Hill and near the Danube around the Mosque of Sokollu Mustafa Pasha which survived the war.
+The Roman Catholics settled on the southern slopes of Castle Hill and near the Danube around the mosque of the Ottoman governor (beylerbey) Sokollu Mustafa Pasha (1566-1578) which survived the war.

 In 1689 the head of the Cameral Administration of Buda, Johann Stephan Werlein asked the Franciscans of Bosna Argentina, who had a house in the Víziváros district, to take on the pastoral care of the Catholic Slavs who lived in the area.
 The Franciscan fathers already had a presence in Buda during the Ottoman period, and they spoke the Illyric language.
-The Mosque of Sokollu Mustafa Pasha was converted to a chapel in 1692 and it was consecrated to St. Catherine of Alexandria.
+The mosque of Sokollu Mustafa Pasha was converted to a chapel in 1692 and it was consecrated to St. Catherine of Alexandria.
 A house was built by the chapel for the friar who settled there in 1693.
 The friar also served as a schoolmaster because the Franciscans built a school on the edge of the cemetery which had been established around the chapel.
 This small stone building had a single room, and a few shops provided income for its maintenance.
 The Cameral Administration has granted approval to finish the construction of these shops on 31 May 1697.

 The medieval parish was re-established in 1702, and its patron became the Council of Buda according to the 1703 letter of privilege of the town.
 The guardian of the Víziváros friary served as parish priest but actual pastoral care was entrusted to a Franciscan administrator who lived in the Tabán district.
 The baptismal register was started in 1692, marriage and burial records have been kept from 1709.
 In 1706 the council granted a 2.3 ha vineyard on Gellért Hill to the parish.

 A drawing from 1721 documented the Baroque reconstruction of the converted mosque.
 The original dome was replaced by a steep conical roof, the upper part of the minaret was demolished to the height of the main building and the remaining part was topped with a belfry and an ornate spire.
 A porch was built in front of the entrance door.
 The chapel had four bells: two older ones and two new bells that were cast in 1723 by Jacob Nosbicher, a bellmaker in Pest.
 The new bells were dedicated to Apostles Matthias and Thomas, and the Virgin Mary.